mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 eye on the farm and waits for the sudden downpours signalling the coming of the spice.
 A good weatherwatcher is worth his weight in spice – the sooner a spice estate can get labourers to the wadis after a rainstorm, the better.
-Some estates have networks of computer- controlled cameras which automatically send a message when the rains come.
+Some estates have networks of computer-controlled cameras which automatically send a message when the rains come.
 The caretaker's house and outbuildings (ATV garage, solar power farm, jonkey stable) are the only parts of the spice farm in constant use.